 - Eccentricities: If asked to appear publicly, insist on something interesting as part of your terms and conditions.
 I’m not recommending asking for 12 white kittens, 6 scantily clad models and a champagne fountain, diva style, but asking for a specific brand of Earl Grey tea and a bone china tea set could be enough, for example.

-- Unusual hobbies: Collecting Nazi regalia or dining on roadkill would be a bit suspect to admit, so it’s best not to mention them if you are an enthusiast.
+- Unusual hobbies: Collecting Nazi regalia or dining on roadkill would be a bit suspect to admit to, so it’s best not to mention them if you are an enthusiast.
 But, if you have a passion for building scale models of steam trains, or play the harp then they are perfectly acceptable hobbies to mention.

 Well, those are just a few ideas, and I hope it’s given you something to chew on.
 And the next installment of Hot Marketing Tips for Writers will be heading your way soon.